gvwilson/sensibleadventures/misc/bear-02.md

 All of a sudden she didn't want to be this close to the ground any more.

-*Up!* she ordered Cloak, and, "I won't be long," she called to the prince and princess and the soldiers and servants standing with them.
+*Up!* she ordered Charger, and, "I won't be long," she called to the prince and princess and the soldiers and servants standing with them.

 The hungry cloud didn't need to be told twice.
 He rose with a lurch,